Many who claim to be prophets lack the basic Biblical qualifications required to hold the office of a deacon, much less that of a prophet.

 Notice that among other things an overseer or bishop must be above reproach, self controlled, sensible, respectable, hospitable, and have a good reputation among those outside the faith.
 Identifying false prophets wouldn’t take very long if Christians would just simply learn to hold ministers to these biblical standards.
 The truth is, many who call themselves prophets openly defy these standards

 For example, I recently heard one “so-called prophet” angrily retaliate against those who believe he and others are false prophets because they were wrong about Donald Trump’s reelection.
-Instead of humbly admitting he was wrong, or at the very least expressing an understanding as to why people who disqualified him and others as prophets, he lashed out from his pulpit saying “God hates you!”
-His rationale was that his critics were bearing false witness, so he used a text from Proverbs 6 to vent his anger and tell them, “God hates you!”
+Instead of humbly admitting he was wrong, or at the very least expressing an understanding as to why people disqualified him and others as prophets, he lashed out from his pulpit saying “God hates you!”
+His rationale was that his critics were bearing false witness, so he used a text from Proverbs 6 to vent his own personal anger and tell them, “God hates you!”

 Is this how any leader within Christianity should behave and respond to opposition?
 Does it in any way conform to the standard of behavior that Paul gives to Timothy for those in Christian leadership?
 In contrast to his retaliation, consider the instructions given in the New Testament regarding how we should respond when we are criticized, judged, or evil spoken of: